mmatyas/pegasus-docs/docs/themes/example-flixnet.md

                 id: label

                 // `modelData` is the item in the list's model
-                // for which this delegate is created for
+                // for which this delegate is created for;
                 // in this case a number between 0-9
                 text: modelData